 Full contact details

-I am currently director of the MArch course and co-director of Live Works, the first university-led urban room in the UK.
+I am currently the Year 2 Undergraduate Programme Leader and Co-director of Live Works, the first university-led urban room in the UK.

 After graduating in 2002 from the University of Sheffield I became a founding member of Bureau – Design + Research [BDR] set up in 2003, specialising in creative engagement strategies and visioning processes.

 The work of the BDR and Live Works links to my teaching role, where I have enjoyed developing learning programmes that aim to connect students with external communities and organisations.

 I am also a Director of Chiles Evans + Care Architects, and co-founder of the Open House Project Cohousing group.